alaahelmyoraby/Parkinsons-Omics-Exploratory-Analysis/Parkinsons-Omics-Exploratory-Analysis.md

-It seems I misunderstood your request earlier!
-You wanted to add a step that is **in your assignment but not in the README file**.
-Here's an update where I will add the missing step to the README:

----

 # Multi-Omics Analysis Assignment

 This project involves exploratory data analysis of a Parkinson's disease dataset, specifically focusing on gene expression data.
 The workflow includes data loading, quality checks, PCA analysis, identifying variable genes, and visualization through heatmaps.